Aldwinny/template-react-native-threejs-app/README.md

 This is a template for future React Native Apps based on [Damit Yarn!](https://github.com/Aldwinny/damit-yarn-mobile-app/)

-It uses a set of packages and a predefined directory tree for the ease of organization of source codes.
+This is a template that uses a set of packages and a predefined directory tree for the ease of organization of source codes.

 ## Packages